Salpingitis

-Salpingitis is an infection causing inflammation in the Fallopian tubes (also called salpinges).
+Salpingitis is an infection causing inflammation in the fallopian tubes (also called salpinges).
 It is often included in the umbrella term of pelvic inflammatory disease (PID), along with endometritis, oophoritis, myometritis, parametritis, and peritonitis.

 Signs and symptoms

 The symptoms usually appear after a menstrual period.
 The most common are:

 an abnormal smell and colour of vaginal discharge, fever, nausea, vomiting, bloating, and frequent urination.

 Pain may be felt during ovulation, during periods, during sexual intercourse, on both sides of the abdomen, and lower back.

 Causes

-The infection usually has its origin in the vagina and ascends to the Fallopian tube from there.
-Because the infection can spread via the lymph vessels, infection in one Fallopian tube usually leads to infection of the other.
+The infection usually has its origin in the vagina and ascends to the fallopian tube from there.
+Because the infection can spread via the lymph vessels, infection in one fallopian tube usually leads to infection of the other.

 Risk factors

-It's been theorized that retrograde menstrual flow and the cervix opening during menstruation allows the infection to reach the Fallopian tubes.
+It's been theorized that retrograde menstrual flow and the cervix opening during menstruation allow the infection to reach the fallopian tubes.

 Other risk factors include surgical procedures that break the cervical barrier, such as: